NoxMoon/home-credit-default-risk/README.md

 And we can do the same thing on each bureau record as well.
 These generated features gives ~0.003 boost of local CV, and are the main break through for winning a gold.

 #### Features from training on each monthly records
-Following the idea above, we can also groupby different account first and train a model on each monthly records.
+Following the idea above, we can also group by different account first and train a model on each monthly records.
 However, one has to be careful because monthly records of a same loan are likely to share same values for some features -- such as the same amount of monthly payment.
 This may introduce a leak to our model as the model may start to find out records with a certain monthly payment all have a certain target.
 To avoid the leak, we will place records of same customer in the same fold while doing cross validation, so that early-stopping can be triggered when the model starts to exploit information that cannot be generalized to test set.
 If the special kfold is not applied, the generated features will give unrealistic boost in CV.

 #### Features from time series
 The installment payment, pos-cash, credit card and bureau balance tables contain time series information.
-In complementary to the statistics we have already computed, I trained GRU networks on each of these four tables and extract the model prediction as features for final model training.
+In addition to the statistics we have already computed, I trained GRU networks on each of these four tables and extract the model prediction as features for final model training.
 The GRU network achieved 0.55-0.61 auc score during training.

 #### Document and house features
 In the main table there are ~20 features with value 0 or 1 descibing whether a certain document was provided in an application, as well as house features (scaled between 0 and 1) describing housing situation in applicant's residential area.
 I have simple logistic regression model trained only on these features and use the model prediction as features in final training.